Find better matches with our advanced matching system

 If I am surrounded by good company, the next thing I need is a well maintained body of knowledge in order to have a nice conversation.
 With this I am referring towards the collective body of knowledge, and I also think the conversation gets more interesting when there are a lot of different individual bodies of knowledge.

 The next thing I could not do without is music.
 This is such a huge part of my life that I cannot imagine a life without it.
 As a disclaimer: I do not mean to say that I am a very good musician by the way.

 Finally, I could never do without intellectual stimuli.
-This does not mean that I am constantly trying to find new stimuli with an impact on the mind, but without these I think I would grow numb very fast.
+Without these I would grow numb very fast.

 - Girls who like guys